Streaking: History

+In the United States

-The first recorded incident of streaking by a college student in the United States occurred in 1804 at Washington College (now Washington and Lee University) when senior George William Crump was arrested for running naked through Lexington, Virginia, where the university is located.
+The first recorded incident of running naked in public by a college student in the United States occurred in 1804 at Washington College (now Washington and Lee University) when senior George William Crump was arrested for running naked through Lexington, Virginia, where the university is located.
 Crump was suspended for the academic session, but later went on to become a U.S. Congressman.

 In June 1973, the press reported on a "streaking" trend at Michigan State University.
 In December 1973, Time magazine called streaking "a growing Los Angeles-area fad" that was "catching on among college students and other groups".
 A letter writer responded, "Let it be known that streakers have plagued the campus police at Notre Dame for the past decade", pointing out that a group of University of Notre Dame students sponsored a "Streakers' Olympics" in 1972.

 In February 1974, the press began calling it a "streaking epidemic."
 By the first week of March, college campuses across the country were competing to set streaking records.
 On March 11, 1974, several Americans imported streaking to Japan, where a series of copycat incidents occurred over the next month.

 The prominence of streaking in 1974 has been linked both to the sexual revolution and a conservative backlash against feminism and the campus protests of the late 1960s and early 1970s.

 On college campuses

-Colleges and universities with documented traditions of campus streaking include the University of Chicago (Polar Bear run), Denison University (Naked Week), Oberlin College, Pennsylvania State University, Wellesley College, and Wheaton College (the "Kingdom Run").